gozdekcr/java-learning-path/README.md

 - **Scanner belongs in main:** I made the mistake of putting `Scanner` inside a recursive method.
 Every time the method called itself and it asked for a new input.
 - **void methods can't be recursive (for calculations):**  I tried to calculate factorial with a `void` method and print the result inside.
 But recursion works by returning values back up the chain so `void` doesn't work here.
 - **Every path must return a value:** If a method is declared as `long` or `int`, Java requires ALL branches (if / else if / else) to have a `return` statement.
 Even if only one branch is missing it, the code won't work.
+- **Polymorphism:** Polymorphism is not just about overriding methods in subclasses.
+It also means that different objects can be managed through a shared superclass reference (upcasting).
+Each subclass keeps its own behavior while being treated as the same type.
+We make it for making the code flexible and independent of specific object types.